 You can reach the Zentralruf, a publicly recognized institution which offers a 24/7 hotline to address such cases.
 You only need a few details: license plate numbers, accident date, country where it took place.
 They speak English as well.

 As a rule, your contract is renewed every year for an additional year, on January 1st.
 Send a cancellation notice to your current provider before November 30th to avoid that.
-Note that you can end the contract immediately when you sell the insured vehicle.
+Note that you can end the contract immediately when you sell the insured vehicle, or when the premium increases, or after any damage claim.

 Tip : Don’t forget that you can deduct some of the costs of your car insurance in Germany in taxes, when doing your tax return.
 Be sure to include it your Steuererklärung.